Oyindaol/ScrabbleBoardGame/README.md

 A GUI-based version of Scrabble played using a mouse.

 ### Authors
+**(TO BE UPDATED)**
 #### Ese Iyamu
 - Created the Player and Controller class.
-- Worked on the user manual aspect of documentation.
+- Worked on the user manual aspect of updated documentation.
 - Added Java Doc comments to classes and methods.

 #### Oyindamola Taiwo-Olupeka
 - Worked on the ScrabbleBoardFrame and MainFrame classes.
-- Wrote the design decision document.
+- Updated the design decision document to reflect the refined design.
 - Added Java Doc comments to classes and methods.

 #### Oluwatomisin Ajayi
 - Worked on the ScrabbleModel class and ScrabbleView interface.
-- Created UML class and sequence diagrams.
+- Created the updated UML class and sequence diagrams.
 - Added Java Doc comments to classes and methods.

 #### Edidiong Okon